encomp/openairmarketcloud/README.md

 | Create Account | Log In |
 | -------------- |:------:|
 | <img src="/md/create_account.gif" width="400" height="800"> | <img src="/md/signIn.gif" width="400" height="800"> |

+#### Screen Pos Phone Mobile

+The following screen allows the user to perform a sale.
+The user could perform 3 different sales simultaneously by having 3 receipt tabs.
+Each tab receipt provides all the different products with the correspondent quantities and price of each product.
+To capture the desired product to sell there is a search in the bottom app bar.
+This icon will allow to enter a product by using the barcode of the specific product.
+And at the bottom it provides the total of amount of the sale.
+The entire receipt could be cancel (by clicking on the cancel button) or complete (by clicking on the pay button).